The Nichols Boiler

 Left: The Nichols anthracite locomotive Novelty: 1846

 The name 'Novelty' can just be seen on the side of the sandbox next to the front funnel.
 This is a large spark-collecting funnel, and one wonders why it was there.
-Presumably Novelty was a conversion from an existing conventional locomotive, and the original funnel was simply lef in situ.
+Presumably Novelty was a conversion from an existing conventional locomotive, and the original funnel was simply left in situ.

 The locomotive cylinders are said to have exhausted into a condenser, though it is hard to see anything big enough for the job in the photograph.
 There is what looks like a cylindrical tank at the front of the cab (where it would surely have blocked the driver's vision) but I question if it could have condensed the entire steam exhaust of the locomotive.
 Blast was not used to create boiler draught (it couldn't be if the steam was condensed) so a steam driven fan was used to supply positive pressure to the firebox.
-This unfortunately meant that the fire could not be fed without stopping the draught fan; otherwise you'd have flames billowing out of the firebox, which would deter the most enthusiastic of firemen.
+This unfortunately meant that the fire could not be fed without stopping the draught fan; otherwise you'd have flames blasting out of the firebox, which would deter the most enthusiastic of firemen.

 "The boiler was of the return tubular form and had a large fire box with 36 square feet of grate area.
 The total heating surface was 1,085 square feet.
 The engine was a failure principally for want of the necessary adhesion, but the boiler details were badly worked out, for the fire could not be replenished while the draft fan was working, and it was necessary to stop to fire between stations.
 There have been few such glaring mistakes made in locomotive designing.
 Although the Novelty was a failure it represented a most courageous attempt to reach a desired end."

 Sinclair says the design was patented, but no US patent has been discovered so far.
+Very little information seems to exist apart from that written by Sinclair.